10 Essential Tips for Aspiring Vinyl Enthusiasts

 Hiss.
 Crackle.
 Pop.
 Many people think these sounds are a normal part of the vinyl experience.
 In reality, these sounds usually indicate that a record is dirty.

-But if you really want your records to sound great, there's nothing quite like the VPI HW 16.5 Record Cleaner.
+But if you really want your records to sound great, there's nothing quite like a wet cleaning system.
+These can be as simple as something like the Spin Clean or for an automatic record washing and drying system, the new Pro-ject VCE is fantastic.
 It uses a special cleaning fluid and brush designed to get deep down into the grooves and leave you with pristinely clean vinyl.
-Your records will be bone dry in under a minute!
+Your records will be bone dry in under a couple of minutes!

 8. Cleaning the stylus is important, too.